AARP's Top Picks for San Antonio

 Tour San Antonio's Newest Museum

 The Briscoe Western Art Museum interprets and showcases the vast and multifaceted story of the American West with engaging exhibitions, educational programs and public events.
-Located along the San Antonio River Walk, the museum includes nine galleries on three levels in what was once the 1930s art deco San Antonio Public Library.
-Among the items on display are Pancho Villa's saddle, a diorama of the Alamo and an authentic chuck wagon.
-Admission to the museum is $10 for adults and $8 for seniors 65 and older.
+Located along the San Antonio River Walk, the museum includes nine galleries on three levels in a 1930s art deco building that was once the San Antonio Public Library.
+Among the items on display are Pancho Villa’s saddle, a diorama of the Alamo and an authentic chuck wagon, as well as a handsome, full-scale, red replica of a nine-passenger Wells Fargo & Co. stagecoach.
+Admission to the museum is $10 for adults; $8 for seniors 65 and older.

 -